JulieBlanc/pagedjs-phd-demo/README.md

 ### pandoc/

-- `files.yaml` → list of all the markdown files used in your content (add or remove here)
+- `files.yaml` → list of all the markdown files used in your content (add or remove files here to include them in the final document)
-- `template/` → templates HTML for Pandoc
+- `template.html` → HTML template for Pandoc output (defines the structure of the generated HTML file)
-- `add_section_ids.lua` → a script for Pandoc to create an HMTL section that wrap the content of the markdown files, with id based on the name of the file (the content of `abstract.md` is wrapped into  `<section id="abstract"></section`)
+- `add_section_ids.lua` → Lua filter that wraps each markdown file content in an HTML `<section>` tag with an ID based on the filename (e.g., content from `abstract.md` becomes `<section id="abstract">...</section>`)
-- `update-image-paths.lua` → a script for Pandoc to update the image file paths by standardizing them to the base directory (`../src/images/`)
+- `update-image-paths.lua` → Lua filter that standardizes image paths to use the base directory structure (`../src/images/`)

 ### assets/